earthpulse/eotdl/ui/src/routes/blog/02_ingesting.md

 > Since the `EuroSAT-small` name is already taken, this process should fail for you.
 To solve it, just upload the dataset with a different name.
 However, this will polute the EOTDL with test datasets so we encourage you to try the ingestion process with a real dataset that you want to ingest (or overwrite your test dataset in the future with useful data).

 In order to ingest Q1+ datasets, a valid STAC catalog is required instead of the `metadata.yml` file.
-We will explore this in the [data curation](tutorials/workshops/bids23/05_STAC_metadata.ipynb) notebook.

 You can ingest a model exactly in the same way